Likhitha1015/RConvCoTM/README.md

 ## Specifications
 Parameter	Value

-Maximum number of Clauses	140
+Maximum number of Clauses :	140

-Number of Classes	10
+Number of Classes	: 10

-Stride	Less than Patch Size

 Patch Sizes	3 / 5 / 7

+Stride : 1 - Patch Size
+Note: Weights/clauses are limited to stride = 1.
+For other strides, get the trained clauses from the TMU library once the stride training update is complete.

 Required FPGA :ZYNQ ZCU102 FPGA